Generating table of contents…

 Sole traders and those who are self-employed will continue to be exempt from requirements to allow them to work to re-establish their business.

-Mutual obligation requirements for other states and territories, from 4 August 2020, is explained below.
+Mutual obligation requirements for other states and territories, from 28 September 2020, are explained below.

 Latest COVID-19 health advice